COVID-19: Mulled wine stands spark controversy in Cologne | DW | 06.12.2020

 Christmas market charm to-go

-Under Germany's partial lockdown restrictions, bars and restaurants are limited to only take-out and delivery, leaving owners to reach for creative solutions to stay afloat.
+Under Germany's current partial lockdown restrictions, bars and restaurants are limited to only takeout and delivery, leaving owners to reach for creative solutions to stay afloat.

 In late November, several bars in Cologne launched a "mulled wine walking tour" through the city's Südstadt neighborhood.
 Stands set up outside sell customers mulled wine in paper cups, with locals encouraged to move on and not linger.